 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Ryobi Technologies, Inc.'s score of 54 is lower than 100% of the industry.
+Ryobi Technologies, Inc.'s score of 54 is higher than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Ryobi Technologies, Inc., headquartered in the US, currently does not have specific carbon emissions data available for recent years.
 The company is a current subsidiary of Techtronic Industries Company Limited, which may influence its climate commitments and emissions reporting.
 As part of its corporate family, Ryobi Technologies inherits climate initiatives and targets from Techtronic Industries.
 However, there are no documented reduction targets or specific climate pledges listed for Ryobi Technologies itself.
 The absence of emissions data and reduction initiatives suggests that the company may still be in the process of establishing its own climate strategy or reporting framework.
 In the broader context, Ryobi Technologies is positioned within an industry increasingly focused on sustainability and carbon reduction.
 As such, it is likely that the company will align its efforts with the climate commitments of its parent organisation, Techtronic Industries, which may include participation in initiatives like the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP).
 Overall, while specific emissions data and reduction targets for Ryobi Technologies, Inc. are not currently available, the company's affiliation with Techtronic Industries indicates a potential pathway towards enhanced climate commitments in the future.